webxdc/website/src-docs/spec/joinRealtimeChannel.md

 Calling `joinRealtimeChannel` a second time without leaving the prior one will throw an error.

+## Check if the API is available

+This API is experimental and may not be implemented by every messenger yet.
+Check if it is available with `window.webxdc.joinRealtimeChannel !== undefined`

+For Delta Chat, you need at least version 1.46 to enable the feature in the settings under `Settings -> Advanced -> Experimental Features -> Realtime Webxdc Channels`.
+Without enabling the feature in Settings, the API is available but not working.

 ## `realtimeChannel.setListener((data) => {})`

 Start listening on the realtime channel using the specified callback.